-Our on-the-water sailing courses follow the curriculum created by Sail Canada.
-Upon successful completion you will achieve the Sail Canada Standard for that course.
+Our sailing courses follow the curriculum created by Sail Canada and upon successful completion you will achieve the Sail Canada Standard for that course.
 Proof of this achievement is recognized by boating associations, facilities and charter operations around the world

 Training will include, but not be limited to:

 - Safety equipment and procedures

 - Boat handling under power

 - Basic Navigation